AYUMI PAUL

 ABOUT

-Ayumi Paul is an artist, violinist and composer who explores the interdependency of phenomena through listening and engaging the nonlinearity of time.
+Ayumi Paul is an artist who is known for her practise of listening and engaging nonlinear time.

 Sounding Our Senses